soundpress/RulesOfNYC/docs/c10/index.rst

 (a) Notice.

-   (1) After issue is joined (see § 1-04 of these rules), the chief administrative law judge unit shall schedule the controversy for a conference as provided in subdivision (d) of § 1-04 of these rules.
+   (1) After issue is joined (see 20 RCNY § 1-04), the chief administrative law judge unit shall schedule the controversy for a conference as provided in subdivision (d) of 20 RCNY § 1-04.

    (2) The parties shall be given at least 30 days' notice of the first hearing date, and at least 10 days' notice of any adjourned or continued hearing date unless the parties agree otherwise with the consent of the administrative law judge.
 A request by any party for a preference in scheduling will be honored to the extent possible.